plun1331/minecraft.py/SECURITY.md

 ## Reporting a Vulnerability

-You may report vulnerabilities on GitHub, under the [Security](https://github.com/plun1331/minecraft.py/security) tab, by clicking the green "Report a vulnerability" button.
+You may report vulnerabilities on GitHub, under [Security > Advisories](Development/pycord/security/advisories), by clicking the green "Report a vulnerability" button.

 Note that a GitHub account is required to perform this action.